 - Curriculum resources and materials that support “catch up” and mental health of pupils.

-- Additional support staff to develop the outcomes of children who have been identified as needing “catch up” in their learning.
+- Additional staffing to support the progress and outcomes of children who have been identified as needing “catch up” in their learning.

-There are two broad aims for “catch up” at Charlton-on-Otmoor:
+There are three broad aims for “catch up” at Charlton-on-Otmoor:

 - Attainment outcomes at end of 2020-21 for all year groups will be at least in line with those at the end of 2019-20.

 - The mental health needs of pupils are met and supported by the school.

 - Staff are supported and provided with the training and knowledge to meet the needs of all pupils

 - Pressuring children and families into rapid learning

 - Teachers time spent ticking off assessment points and extra tracking